GerHobbelt/pylene/doc/source/morpho/waterfall.rst

    :param t: A tree
    :param node_map: A mapping from an image point to a node of `t`
-   :param nbh: The neighborhood relationship to build the saliency map
+   :param nbh: The neighborhood relationship to build the saliency map **(should
+    be the same as the one used to build the Waterfall hierarchy)**
    :return: An image representing the saliency map

 References